Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

 Next, we may assume that $v_{3}$ is a big vertex in $G^{*}$.
-Since $v$ receives $2/3$ from $f_{4}$, it follows that $v_{4}$ is a small vertex, and thus $v_{2}$ is a vertex of degree at least $\Delta -2$.
-Note that $f_{3}$ sends less than $4/3$ to $v$, but it is a big face with at least two big vertices, thus $f_{3}$ is indeed a $4$-face with exactly two big vertices and it sends $1$ to $v$, see Fig~\subref{fig:subfig:k}.
+Note that $v_{4}$ is a small vertex, and thus $v_{2}$ is a vertex of degree at least $\Delta -2$.
+Note that $f_{3}$ sends less than $4/3$ to $v$ and it is incident with at least two big vertices, thus $f_{3}$ is a $4$-face incident with exactly two big vertices and it sends $1$ to $v$, see Fig~\subref{fig:subfig:k}.
 Therefore, the final charge of $v$ is $4 - 6 + 1 + 2/3 + 1/3 = 0$.